-Insulin injections in the body are often used for muscle gains.
-This is said to work and is also thus considered as a supplement for muscle growth.
+Insulin injections in the body are often used for muscle gain.
+This is said to work and is also thus considered a supplement for muscle growth.

-Injecting insulin in the body assists in the synthesis of muscle proteins.
+Injecting insulin into the body assists in the synthesis of muscle proteins.
 This is what leads to adding more volume to the muscles.
 Hence, insulin injections are often used by bodybuilders.

 On top of this, insulin injections also help retain muscle gains as they prevent the breakdown of these proteins.
 Therefore, the muscles can be maintained and preserved.